SSWConsulting/SSW.Rules.Content/rules/summary-recording-sprint-reviews/rule.md

 ## Share the Sprint Meeting summary recording

-In order to upload the video on YouTube, you first need access to the related YouTube channel - see [📖 YouTube Channel Management](https://my.sugarlearning.com/SSW/items/14066/youtube-channel-management)

 If you've never uploaded a video to YouTube, you can follow [this tutorial](https://support.google.com/youtube/answer/57407?sjid=14705773004983041204-AP)

+Note: Don't forget to check that you're uploading to the right channel.
+We recommend having a channel for each product.
+E.g. [SSW Website](https://www.youtube.com/channel/UCi7s9fJp6RlvHCMK2hATK7g), [SSW TimePro]([https://www.youtube.com/@sswtimepro](https://www.youtube.com/channel/UCKf-M2C0b3_ca4kwzmvmERg), etc.

 During the process, you will need to provide some information such as a title, description and thumbnail.

-#### Title
+#### Video Title

 It is important to have an accurate title that makes it clear what Scrum Sprint you are making a video for.
 The best way is to follow a consistent format across each video.
-E.g. At SSW, we follow this format:
+At SSW, we follow this format:

 ::: greybox
     Sprint {{ ITERATION }} - {{ TEAM NAME }} - Review, Retro and Planning - {{ DATE }}
 :::

-#### Description
+#### Video Description

 You should also include a description about the contents for ease of navigation.
 E.g. YouTube allows you to add timecode chapter markers by adding it in the description.